abutler911/Remindry/README.md

 Remindry is a full-stack application that helps parents automate SMS reminders for:

-- 💰 Car payments, insurance, and other bills
+- 💰 Car payments, insurance, and other bills, life events.
 - 🏠 Chores and responsibilities
 - 📅 Important dates and deadlines
 - 💳 Allowance and financial reminders